OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 ## SIW JavaScript: Rendering the Okta SIW
-The `OktaSignIn` object is then used to call the `renderEl()` funtion to render the SIW.
+The `OktaSignIn` object is then used to call the `renderEl()` method to render the SIW.
 Let's take a look at the method signature to break down what's being passed to this method:

 ```
  renderEl(renderOptions: RenderOptions, successFn?: RenderSuccessCallback, errorFn?: RenderErrorCallback): Promise<RenderResult>